scerruti/JCoDroneEdu/README.md

 Please use the constants above for any conversion rather than hard-coded divisors so the behavior stays consistent across the codebase.

+## Changelog

+See `CHANGELOG.md` for a human-readable history of notable changes and merged PRs.